JAMelendezD/Circle2Square/README.md

 ## Resampling of curves to keep even density

+The animation depicts the effect of shifting the exponent of the interpolation for the method in which the curves are resampled

 <p align="center">
   <img width="500" src="images/dens.gif">
 </p>

 ## Constant number of points

+The animation depicts the effect of shifting the exponent of the interpolation for the method in which the curves have a constant number of points

 <p align="center">
   <img width="500" src="images/dots.gif">